pmmp/doc.pmmp.io/source/developer-reference/threading-in-php-wtf.rst

 Threads don't inherit anything
 ==============================

 Every new thread in a ZTS build of PHP gets a completely new interpreter context.
-This means that no user classes are loaded (unless preloaded by OPcache).
+This means that no user classes are loaded (unless `preloaded by OPcache <https://www.php.net/manual/en/opcache.preloading.php>`_).

 Classes and functions aren't shared (or shareable) between threads, and therefore must be copied, or otherwise reloaded, onto a new thread.